- About Port Colborne

 Nickel Beach where Lake Erie water meets more than a mile of white sand providing great windsurfing, swimming and sunbathing.
-Shady picnic areas along with rest room facilities and a food concession stand meet all visitors needs.
+Picnic areas along with rest room facilities and volleyball courts provide visitors with a natural recreation facility.

 Located at the end of Welland Street, close to downtown on the east side of the canal.